GSA/SaferFederalWorkforce.gov/CONTRIBUTING.md

 ## How to edit

-- Non-developers should focus on editing markdown content in the `_health-safety` and `_workplace` folders
+- Non-developers should focus on editing markdown content in the `_faq` and `pages` folders

 - We try to keep configuration options to a minimum so you can easily change functionality.
 You should review `_config.yml` to see the options that are available to you.
 There are a few values on top that you **need** to change.
 They refer to the agency name and contact information.
 The rest of `_config.yml` has a range of more advanced options.